ok-ryoko/multiring.zig/README.md

 ### Getting support

 If you’re encountering unexpected or undesirable program behavior, check the [issue tracker] to see whether your problem has already been reported.
-If not, please consider taking time to create a bug report and make the community aware of the problem.
+If not, please consider taking time to create a bug report.

 If you have questions about using the program or participating in the community around the program, consider [starting a discussion][discussions].

-Please allow up to 1 week for a maintainer to comment on a new issue/discussion or reply to an existing issue/discussion.
+Please allow up to 1 week for a maintainer to reply to an issue or discussion.

 ### Contributing to multiring.zig